macgyver/standard-deviant-brewing/README.md

 ## Usage
 1. `npm install`
-2. `npm run dist` - the built site will be put into the `/docs` folder because we have no better place to host it right now than github pages
+2. `npm run dist` - the built site will be put into the `/docs` folder so we can use github pages as a staging area
 3. `open file://$(pwd)/docs/index.html`

 ### Trivia